OpenHD/OpenHD/OpenHD/ohd_interface/README.md

 Discovery continues in the background so DHCP address changes and reconnections are handled without restarting OpenHD.

+Automatic Ethernet uses dedicated link ports `5910` for video and `5920` for telemetry, avoiding OpenHD's local video/client ports.
+An explicit `ethernet.txt` configuration may override them.

 If a connected Ethernet interface has no usable DHCP address after a short grace period, OpenHD configures a direct-link `/24`: air uses `192.168.8.1` and ground uses `192.168.8.2`.
 These addresses are applied at runtime and allow a